View Print Version

 Honeydew Washing

-Washing honeydew off fruit trees with overhead sprinklers or airblast sprayers can significantly reduce fruit marking damage (Brunner and Burts, 1981).
+Washing honeydew off fruit trees with overhead sprinklers or airblast sprayers can significantly reduce fruit marking damage (Brunner and Burts 1981).
 Honeydew washing methods differ from overhead irrigation and are only used to remove honeydew.
 Under-tree sprinklers are recommended for general irrigation to reduce disease risk and increase irrigation efficiency.
-It is critical to limit honeydew washes because washing too often and for too long can cause disease issues.
+It is critical to limit honeydew washes, because washing too often and for too long can cause disease issues.
 Time washing to target honeydew from old nymphs of the second and third generations at 1600–2400 PDD and 3500–4000 PDD, respectively.
 Washing is not necessary if visible honeydew is not apparent.
-In replicated on-farm trials, one to two washes with systems of 60–80 GPM for eight to twelve hours effectively reduces fruit marking (Strohm, DuPont data in prep).
+In replicated on-farm trials, one to two washes with systems of 60–80 GPM per acre for eight to twelve hours effectively reduces fruit marking (Strohm and DuPont, unpublished data).
 For airblast sprayer washes, use at least 800 GPA for smaller trees, and increase gallonage with tree size.

 Chemical Tactics